cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/trying_not_to_die.md

 ### Question 7: What is(are) the principal differences between lung adenocarcinoma and skin melanoma mutational landscape?
 (1,5 points)

-We observe that the mutational landscape of lung adenocarcinoma contains more indel and non-coding mutations, especially on key anti-cancer proliferation genes; such as TP53.
+We observe that the mutational landscape of lung adenocarcinoma contains more indel and non-coding mutations, especially on key cancer anti-proliferation genes; such as TP53.

 As indels are less common, we could perceive them as passanger mutations.